moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ---
 title: Using Phala for Price Feed Oracles
-description: Learn how to use Phala, an off-chain compute network, to access reliable oracle token price feed data on your Tanssi EVM ContainerChain.
+description: Learn how to use Phala, an off-chain compute network, to deploy, access, and update reliable oracle token price feed data on your Tanssi EVM ContainerChain.
 ---

 # Launching Price Feeds with Phala